Suped

 Only using Postmaster Tools

-- Good for Gmail: It shows Gmail complaint, reputation, and compliance signals.
+1. Gmail-specific data: It shows Gmail complaint, reputation, compliance, and delivery-error signals.

-- Manual follow-up: You still need to confirm DNS, headers, and ESP source data.
+3. Manual follow-up: You still need to confirm DNS, headers, and sending-source data.

 Using Suped alongside it

-- Ongoing control: Hosted DMARC, hosted SPF, SPF flattening, and alerts reduce repeat surprises.
+3. Ongoing control: Hosted DMARC, hosted SPF, and alerts help reduce repeat surprises.

-For MSPs and teams managing many domains, the multi-tenant view is also important.
-One domain can show a clean Gmail complaint chart while another subdomain has broken DKIM domain matching or a noisy source.
-A single dashboard makes that easier to spot before it becomes a Gmail compliance issue.
+For MSPs and teams managing many domains, the multi-tenant view is useful.
+One primary domain can show a 0.0% Gmail complaint rate while a sending subdomain has a broken DKIM domain match or an unknown source.
+A shared view makes the source easier to identify before the next compliance check.

 What to do if everything looks clean

-If the complaint chart is 0.0%, your ESP complaint data is low, authentication passes, one-click unsubscribe is present, and Gmail placement is healthy, I treat the red card as a delayed or historical status.
-I still document the evidence before closing the issue.
+If the complaint chart is 0.0%, sending-platform complaint data is low, authentication passes, one-click unsubscribe is present, requests are honored within 48 hours, and Gmail placement is healthy, treat the red card as delayed or historical.
+Document the evidence before closing the issue.

-A clean investigation has a pattern: multiple days under 0.3%, authenticated test messages, stable domain reputation, and no obvious unsubscribe or source identity problem.
+A clean investigation has multiple eligible days below 0.1%, no recent day at 0.3% or higher, authenticated test messages, stable domain reputation, and no unsubscribe or source-identity problem.

 If the chart itself keeps producing confusing zeros, spikes, or missing days, read the issue as a data-interpretation problem first.
 The same pattern appears in other Postmaster questions, including inaccurate spam rates and compliance thresholds.
 Those are related, but the fix still starts with proving the actual sending path.

-If the evidence is not clean, fix the failing source before asking Google to catch up.
-The most common fixes are DKIM signing for the right domain, SPF domain matching through the correct return-path domain, a valid DMARC record, working unsubscribe headers, and lower-risk segmentation for engaged Gmail recipients.
+If the evidence is not clean, fix the failing source before waiting for Google.
+Common fixes include DKIM signing for the right domain, SPF authentication through the correct return-path domain, a valid DMARC record, working unsubscribe headers, timely unsubscribe processing, and safer segmentation for Gmail recipients who asked for the mail.

 Views from the trenches